 What facilities will the new Ukiah Courthouse replace?

-The proposed new courthouse will replace both the current Mendocino County Courthouse in Ukiah and the now-closed Willits Branch courthouse.
+The new courthouse will replace both the current Mendocino County Courthouse in Ukiah and the now-closed Willits Branch courthouse.
 There are no plans to close other locations of the Superior Court of Mendocino County, including the Ten Mile Branch Court in Fort Bragg, the Round Valley Branch in Covelo, and the Arena Branch in Point Arena.

 Why can’t the existing courthouse be renovated?